Colours of Rajasthan and Events

 2. Bhavai

 Bhavai is a genre of folk dance popular in Rajasthan state in western India.
 The male or female performers balance a number of earthen pots or brass pitchers as they dance nimbly, pirouetting.
 And then swaying with the soles of their feet perched on the top of a glass, on the edge of the sword or on the rim of a brass thali (plate) during the performance.
-The accompaniment to the dance provided by the male performers singing melodious songs and playing a number of musical instruments, which include pakhwaja, dholak, jhanjhar, sarangi, and harmonium.
+The accompaniment to the dance is provided by the male performers singing melodious songs and playing a number of musical instruments, which include pakhwaja, dholak, jhanjhar, sarangi, and harmonium.

 3. Kachhi Ghodi

-• SPECIAL APPEARNCE : MARIE-AUDE THE NOMADIC DANCER –
+SPECIAL APPEARANCE: MARIE-AUDE, THE NOMADIC DANCER

 Born in France, Marie-Aude now travels the world to dance, teach and learn.